Mission & Clinic

 Tara Thompson is a partner at the civil rights law firm Loevy & Loevy.
 Tara graduated with honors from the University of Chicago Law School in 2003.
 Following law school, Tara worked as an associate in Mayer Brown’s Chicago office, leaving in 2006 to clerk for Judge Elaine Bucklo of the United States District Court for the Northern District of Illinois.
 After completing her clerkship, she joined Loevy & Loevy in 2007 where she became a founding member of the Exoneration Project.

-Elizabeth Wang, Attorney
+Elizabeth Wang, Staff Attorney

 Liz Wang is a partner at the civil rights law firm Loevy & Loevy and works from its Boulder, Colorado office.
 She graduated from the University of Chicago Law School in 2005, and joined the Exoneration Project in the fall of 2008.
 Prior to joining the EP, Liz served as a law clerk for the Honorable Harry D. Leinenweber on the United States District Court for the Northern District of Illinois, and as a law clerk for the Honorable Betty B. Fletcher on the United States Court of Appeals for the Ninth Circuit.
 Prior to her clerkships, she was a Legal Fellow at the American Civil Liberties Union Drug Law Reform Project.